 And for me THAT is the wonderful thing about Dronar… To create these kinds of granular, shifting, layered sounds would take an enormous amount of time, effort and sophisticated programming… and even THEN I doubt you could get this kind of quality simply because the source material is THAT good and some of it unique.” – UK Composer Ty Unwin reviews DRONAR for the T+S blog

 “DRONAR comes with a lot of great drone inspired sounds in different genres and categories.
-One of my favorite things about DRONAR is the amount of organic movement that can be added to the sounds via the movement dial.
+One of my favourite things about DRONAR is the amount of organic movement that can be added to the sounds via the movement dial.
 You can also arpeggiate each of DRONAR´s 3 layers individually, even the fx channel, which makes for some pretty crazy sounds” – BAFTA award-winning composer Jesper Kyd (Assassin’s Creed II, Warhammer: End Times, Borderlands)

 “The Hybrid Module is a great opening chapter in the DRONAR series.
 Beautifully put together and flexes within it´s own constraints well, with very easy controls and more available if you want them.” – Music Tech